Arampc/docs-sidewriter/README.md

 ## Privacy

 We take your privacy seriously.
-QuickDocs only accesses the Google Documents and Drive data you explicitly authorize.
-Please read our [Privacy Policy](https://[YourUsername].github.io/quickdocs/privacy-policy.html) for more information on how we handle your data.
+SideWriter QuickDocs only accesses the Google Documents and Drive data you explicitly authorize.
+Please read our [Privacy Policy](https://docs-sidewriter.com/privacy-policy.html) for more information on how we handle your data.

 ## Support

-For support or to report issues, please contact us via email at [aram400@gmail.com] or use the [Chrome Web Store listing](https://chromewebstore.google.com/detail/quickdocs-write-faster-in/lagngcngjbnecbloopjgmnpfchfplppf).
+For support or to report issues, please contact us via email at [aram400@gmail.com](mailto:aram400@gmail.com) or use the [Chrome Web Store listing](https://chromewebstore.google.com/detail/quickdocs-write-faster-in/lagngcngjbnecbloopjgmnpfchfplppf).

 ## License